CD2/jsLib/README.md

 # The Lib
-Common components, functions, and utilities used accross cd2 systems.
+Common components, functions, and utilities used across cd2 systems.

 ## Components